olofer/wasmem/README.md

 - `2` pulsed Ricker wavelet source
 - `3` square wave source

+The source location can be placed directly at the cursor with a mouse click.

 ### Local build & run
 Clone repo.
 Run `./build.sh` and then `./run-html.sh` (or e.g. `./run-html.sh wsl-edge` to select another browser, assuming WSL2 environment).